 you can ensure that no geometry related issues will arise even when interfacing with other libraries and tools that may not properly

-support non-linearities in geometries.lat/lon
+support non-linearities in geometries.Coordinate reference system

 coordinate system.